 The project [building the tower] would then result in different (Semitic?) languages being created, or perhaps would represent the differentiation of the Semitic languages from Sumerian.(If you are interested in a fuller examination of the archaeology of the Tower of Babel read Dr. Walton's article.)

 There is one more correlation between the biblical story and history.
 It is the origin of the Sumerians.
 The Bible says they migrated "eastward" to the land of Shinar.
 (Notice the similarity of the words Shinar and Sumer.
 The word Shinar is of ancient and foreign origin and probably the word the Sumerians used to refer to themselves and to their land.)
 Shinar is the land of the Sumerians in modern southern Iraq.
-"Eastward" would be from the west or north of Shinar.
-Everyone in the west or north of Sumer would consider the land of Sumer east because travel east on early migration routes would go through the plains of Mesopotamia, even if in our geography the plains would be southeast of the northern mountains.
+"Eastward" would indicate from the west or north of Shinar because travel from an origin either to the west or north that followed the river systems would take a turn eastward before arriving at the plains in the lower Mesopotamian region.
+Even in our geography the plains would be southeast of the northern mountains.

 Any answer to the question why God did this would be conjecture and theological.
 But it is clear in the Bible that empires are cast as dangerous to God's people and thus to God's plan for history.
 At a time when the people of God, Shem's family (the Semites) and ultimately Abraham, were first consolidating after the flood, an empire with powerful kings would have been a threat to these people and a threat to God's plan for Abraham and his family through whom God's Messiah would come.

 One thing, however, is not conjecture.
-The story of the tower of Babel is firmly anchored in history and locality.
-The origin of the story is also clearly located in the same historical context.
+The story of the tower of Babel is firmly anchored in history and location.
+The origin of the story is also clearly located in the historical context on the early Sumerians.
 It is highly improbable that the author, had he lived much later, could have gotten all the details right.

-But the particular record of the story we have in the Bible was written somewhat later and from a different locality or at least for a people who were not familiar with Mesopotamia.
+But this particular record of the story we have in Genesis was written somewhat later and from a different locality or at least for a people who were not familiar with Mesopotamia.
 The writer included this explanation for them: They used brick instead of stone, and tar for mortar.
-That would be significant to a people who had just come from Egypt, as the Hebrews had, where temples were built of stone.
+That would be significant to a people who had just come from Egypt, as the Hebrews had where temples were built of stone, or who lived in Canaan where the building material was stone.
 If it had been written in Mesopotamia to the people living there, no explanation would have been necessary.
 That clue suggests that Moses was likely the author.

 It is not myth.
 It is history.
 But it is also theology.
 It explains how God protected the people who would become the chosen people.